5 Weaving the fabric

 Our research suggests that the experience of collaborating across organisational boundaries over the long-term and through changing structures feels something like participating in the weaving of continually remade fabric (Jacklin-Jarvis, 2014).
 For individuals this continual remaking involves engaging with four key elements of the collaborative fabric:

 - the processes of collaboration – attending meetings; determining and participating in decision-making processes; negotiating (formally and informally); keeping records and challenging records made by others; communicating across organisational boundaries

-- the identities of collaborating organisations – ensuring the organisation’s identity is sustained through the challenges of collaboration.
+- identities of collaborating organisations – ensuring the organisation’s identity is sustained through the challenges of collaboration.

-But these elements of the fabric are not stable over the long term.
+But these elements of the fabric are not stable over the long-term.
 They change continually, whether by design or default, as they interact with one another to provide a continually dynamic context for collaborative practice.

-You will be able to identify all of these in Ellen’s story – changing government policies; the processes of the regional partnership; the relationships between individuals who make things happen behind the scene; and the continuing endeavour to maintain a distinctive identity for Family Time.
+You will be able to identify all of these in Ellen’s story – changing government policies; the processes of the regional/local partnership; the relationships between individuals who make things happen behind the scene; and the continuing endeavour to maintain a distinctive identity for Family Time.
 You probably recognise this dynamic context for collaboration in your own practice.